The Big Read: Our slow moving disaster as sea level rises

 That told us that, in the next few decades, the rise in sea level was fairly certain to be in the narrow range of 20cm to 30cm by 2050.

-But by the end of the century, the uncertainty range of the expected rise would likely widen out to between 50cm and 1 metre, depending on how global emissions track.
+But by the end of the century, the uncertainty range of the expected rise would likely widen out to between 50cm and 1m, depending on how global emissions track.

 On a local scale, there were still huge knowledge gaps that scientists had to fill.